opis/view/docs/5.x/view-renderer.md

 The view renderer is the central part of the rendering system, and it's represented by an instance of the `Opis\View\ViewRenderer` class.
-Let's assume we have the following template for a blog article and we want to associate it a view named `blog.article`.
+Let's assume we have the following template for a blog article and we want to associate it with a view named `blog.article`.

 **article.php**